People spend an average of 49-60 hours a week in their beds, which inevitably gets bed sheets dirty.

 - Clean your duvet covers a minimum of once every 2-4 weeks.

-- To ensure optimal cleanliness (or you have sensitive skin), you should be cleaning your comforters and blankets once every 2-3 months.
+- To ensure optimal cleanliness, clean your comforters and blankets once every 2-3 months.

-- While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is a good way to maintain hygiene and get rid of dust mites.
+- While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is a good way to maintain hygiene and eliminate dust mites.

 According to Allergy, dust mites are a serious risk factor for asthmatics.